top of page

 Black Bean and Butternut Squash Enchiladas

 Black bean and butternut squash enchiladas are a vegetarian dish that combines roasted butternut squash with black beans and spices.
-The filling is wrapped in soft tortillas, and topped with sauce and cheese.
+The filling is wrapped in soft tortillas and topped with sauce and cheese.

 Black Bean and Butternut Squash Enchiladas